Nyagisa-chan/kafka-streams-template/README.md

 | Honeytrap    | `input.honeypot.honeytrap`   | `output.honeypot.honeytrap`            |
 | RDPY         | `input.honeypot.rdpy`        | `output.honeypot.rdpy`                 |

 Additional honeypots or topics can be added by modifying the stream topology in the source code.
+Each honeypot writes a filtered event data to a dedicated filter topic that will not do anything.

+Filter topic: `filter-topic`

 ---